How do I apply as a transfer student?

 At Point University, we believe in supporting both current and former members of the military in their pursuit of higher education.
 We offer special benefits to service members and veterans enrolling at Point to create the fastest path to a degree.
 Benefits include:

 - Credit earned through DANTES Subject Standardized Tests (DSST).
 Students who enroll in Point University’s College of Graduate & Professional Studies may secure credit through the U.S. military’s Defense Activity for Non-Traditional Educational Support tests (DANTES), which cover more than 50 disciplines.
-For more information on how to obtain DSST credits and how many credits you can earn, please review p.
-287 of the Point academic catalog.
+For more information on how to obtain DSST credits and how many credits you can earn, please review the Credit by Examination section of the current academic catalog.

 - Credit earned for military training.
 Point University evaluates military training courses according to the American Council on Education’s (ACE) Guide to the Evaluation of Educational Experiences in the Armed Services.
 Students must submit all pertinent documentation to the Registrar for evaluation.
 Military transfer courses should be reported on an Army American Council on Education Registry Transcript (AART) or Sailor/Marine American Council on Education Registry Transcript (SMART) or, if not available, on form DD295 for personnel still in service or form DD214 for those discharged.